KevinTCoughlin/onedrive-api-docs/docs/controls/file-pickers/node/select-files.md

 ---
 # Selecting Files with the Microsoft File Browser SDK

-The following walkthrough demonstrates how to select files with the integrated [Microsoft File Browser SDK](https://www.npmjs.com/package/@microsoft/file-browser) and React application we covered in [Setup](index.md).
+The following walk through shows how to integrate the [Microsoft File Browser SDK](https://www.npmjs.com/package/@microsoft/file-browser) with the React application we created in [Setup](index.md).

-### Open demo
+### Select Files Demo

-## 1. Pass a valid access_token to the SDK
+## 1. Pass a valid Access Token to the SDK

 In order to select files with the File Browser SDK, it first needs to successfully fetch items from the Microsoft Graph.
 Follow [this tutorial](https://developer.microsoft.com/en-us/graph/docs/concepts/auth_overview) to get a valid `access_token`.
 Once obtained, replace `<access_token>` with the valid token so that it is returned as a `Promise` via `getAuthenticationToken`.